galaxyproject/planemo/docs/commands/docker_build.rst

 **Help**

-Builds (and optionally caches Docker images) for tool Dockerfiles.
+Build (and optionally cache Docker images) for tool Dockerfiles.

 Loads the tool or tools referenced by ``TOOL_PATH`` (by default all tools in current directory), and ensures they all reference the same Docker image